 2. Draw near to God through gratitude.

 Gratitude opens our eyes to all God is doing in us and around us.
-It helps us become content and trust God rather than groaning against Him.
-We’re to give thanks in all circumstances, even in circumstances that are hard or painful.
+It helps us become content and trust God rather than groan against Him.
+We’re to give thanks in all things, even in circumstances that are hard or painful.
+And while that may seem impossible, God knows the tremendous power of gratitude.

 Jesus modeled a life of gratitude.
 Before feeding over 5,000 with 2 fish and 5 loaves, Jesus gave God thanks.
 (John 6:11) Before raising Lazarus from the dead, Jesus gave God thanks he would be heard.
 (John 11:41) Jesus even thanked God on the night he was arrested.
 First Corinthians 11:23-24 says “the Lord Jesus, on the night he was betrayed, took bread, and when he had given thanks, he broke it and said, ‘This is my body, which is for you; do this in remembrance of me.’”
 Cultivating intentional gratitude helps us draw close to God.